-• You have the right to every consideration of privacy concerning your medical care.
+6. You have the right to every consideration of privacy concerning your medical care.
 Case discussion, consultation, examination and treatment are considered confidential and will be conducted discreetly.
 This includes the right to have a person of one's own sex present during a physical examination, treatment or procedure performed by a member of the opposite sex; to wear appropriate personal clothing and religious or other symbolic items, as long as they do not interfere with diagnostic procedures or treatment

-• Your hospital records are private and will be treated as confidential.
+7. Your hospital records are private and will be treated as confidential.
 They will not be released to individuals outside the hospital without your consent, except in the case of transfer to another healthcare facility, or as otherwise provided by law or third-party contractual arrangements.

-You are entitled, upon request, to have access to information contained in your medical records within a reasonable timeframe, unless such access is specifically restricted by the attending physician for medical reasons.
+8. You are entitled, upon request, to access information contained in your medical records within a reasonable timeframe, unless such access is specifically restricted by the attending physician for medical reasons.

-• You have the right to full information relating to diagnosis, treatment and alternatives, prognosis and any risk of complications provided in layman's terms.
-When it is not medically advisable to provide the information directly to you, the information will be given to the person designated by you.
+9. You have the right to full information relating to diagnosis, treatment and alternatives, prognosis and any risk of complications, to be provided in layman's terms.
+When it is not medically advisable to provide the information directly to you, the information will be given to the person designated by the patient.

-• You have the right to expect good management techniques within the hospital, taking into consideration your comfort, safety and effective use of your time.
+10. You have the right to expect good management techniques within the hospital, taking into consideration your comfort, safety and effective use of your time.

-• You have the right to know who will perform a procedure or an operation.
+11. You have the right to know who will perform a procedure or an operation.
 Upon request, you will be given the names of all physicians directly participating in your care, along with the names and functions of other healthcare personnel having direct contact with you.

-• You are entitled to develop and plan your treatment and to have full information necessary for you to understand your medical problems, diagnosis, planned course of treatment, alternative treatments, probable length of hospitalization, possibility of complications and the prognosis or medical outlook for your future.
+12. You are entitled to develop and plan your treatment and to have full information necessary for you to understand your medical problems, diagnosis, planned course of treatment, alternative treatments, probable length of hospitalization, possibility of complications and the prognosis or medical outlook for your future.
 When it is not medically advisable to give such information directly to you, the information will be given to your legal representative.

-• Except in a medical emergency, your physician must obtain the necessary informed consent from you (or your legal representative) prior to the start of any invasive procedure or treatment, unless this would have a serious adverse effect on you.
+13. Except in a medical emergency, your physician must obtain informed consent from you (or your legal representative) prior to the start of any invasive procedure or treatment, unless consent would delay the procedure and endanger the patient's health.

-• You have the right not to be involved in a medical research or donor program, unless you have (or your legal representative has) given informed consent to participate in such programs and you may, at any time, refuse to continue in such programs.
+14. You have the right to decline participation in a medical research or donor program, unless you have (or your legal representative has) given informed consent to participate in such programs and you may, at any time, rescind consent to participate.

-• You have the right to refuse any procedure, operation, treatment or drug offered by the physician or hospital, to the extent permitted by law, and to have a physician inform you of the medical consequences of such a refusal.
+15. Competent patients have the right to refuse any procedure, operation, treatment or drug offered by the physician or hospital, to the extent permitted by law, and to have a physician inform you of the medical consequences of such a refusal.

-• You have the right to assistance in obtaining additional consultation with another physician, at your own request and expense.
+16. You have the right to assistance in obtaining additional consultation with another physician, at your own request and expense.

-• You have the right to access any individual of agency authorized to act on your behalf to protect your rights under this policy.
+17. You have the right to access any individual of agency authorized to act on your behalf to protect your rights under this policy.

-• When required, you have the right to access a qualified interpreter.
+18. Patients have the right to access a qualified interpreter.

-• You may expect emergency procedures to be performed without unnecessary delay.

-• You are entitled to know the services available at the hospital and the charges relating to those services, including charges for services not covered by government funding or other third-party payment.
+•19.
+You may expect emergency procedures to be performed without unnecessary delay.
+20. You are entitled to know the services available at the hospital and the charges relating to those services, including charges for services not covered by government funding or other third-party payment.